-The Clipper Ship Foundation was founded in 1979 by David Parmely Weatherhead.
-The Foundation makes grants to federally tax-qualified nonprofit organizations offering critical services to individuals living in Greater Boston (cities and towns lying on or within Route 128) and the cities of Lawrence and Brockton.
-The Foundation focuses its grant activities in the areas of housing and shelter, foster care, and opportunity youth.
+Founded in 1979 by David Parmely Weatherhead, The Clipper Ship Foundation makes grants to federally tax-qualified nonprofit organizations offering critical services to people living in Greater Boston – cities and towns lying on or within Route 128 – and the cities of Lawrence and Brockton.

-The Foundation now employs a single, annual grant making cycle.
-Applicants must first submit a Concept Paper indicating the focus area that best aligns with its request.
-A select group of applicants are invited to submit full proposals and, potentially, to host site visits to review their requests in more depth.
+The Foundation employs a single, annual grant making cycle.
+Applicants must first submit a Concept Paper, with a select group of applicants then invited to submit full proposals and, potentially, to host meetings/site visits to review their requests in more depth.